-On Friends: She plays Missy Goldberg, the object of Chandler and Ross’ affections in a flashback to their college years.
+On Friends: She plays Missy Goldberg, the object of Chandler and Ross’s affection in a flashback to their college years.

-Since Friends: Friends was one of Pompeo’s first ever roles.
+Since Friends: Friends was one of Pompeo’s earliest roles.
 These days the actress is a familiar face thanks to her Golden Globe-winning turn on another broadcast behemoth, Grey’s Anatomy.

 5. Scott Adsit – The Director in “The One With Ross and Monica’s Cousin” (April 19, 2001)